ColtonVitkoczy/ColtonVitkoczy.github.io/_pages/about.md

 My particular interests lie in how AI models learn to reconstruct images and recover information from sparse or incomplete matrices.
 I am also interested in developing computationally efficient learning algorithms and studying the statistical properties of dimension-reduction methods.

-This website is where I showcase my work in artificial intelligence, statistics, and optimization, along with the research and technical projects I am developing.

 ## M.S.
 Research

 ### Statistics Thesis Work